cloud-hypervisor/cloud-hypervisor/docs/hotplug.md

 ## Memory Hot Plug

+### ACPI method

 Extra memory can be added from a running Cloud Hypervisor instance.
 This is controlled by two mechanisms:

 1. Allocating some of the guest physical address space for hotplug memory.
 2. Making a HTTP API request to the VMM to ask for a new amount of RAM to be assigned to the VM.
 In the case of expanding the memory for the VM the new memory will be hotplugged into the running VM, if reducing the size of the memory then change will take effect after the next reboot.

-To use memory hotplug start the VM specifying some size RAM in the "hotplug_size" parameter to the memory configuration.
+To use memory hotplug start the VM specifying some size RAM in the `hotplug_size` parameter to the memory configuration.
 Not all the memory specified in this parameter will be available to hotplug as there are spacing and alignment requirements so it is recommended to make it larger than the hotplug RAM needed.

+Because the ACPI method is the default, there is no need to add the extra option `hotplug_method=acpi`.

 ```shell
 $ pushd $CLOUDH